morinlab/lymphopedia/EZH2.md

 ## Overview
 EZH2 encodes a histone methyltransferase that is a component of the polycomb repressive complex 2 (PRC2).
 This gene is recurrently mutated in both FL and DLBCL and has a common mutation hot spot (Y646) that affects the SET domain.[@morinSomaticMutationsAltering2010a]

+## Experimental Evidence

-Mutations of this residue and some of the less common hotspots lead to enhanced methylation by PRC2.[@yapSomaticMutationsEZH22011b]
+Mutations at the main hotspot and some less common hotspots lead to enhanced methylation by PRC2.[@yapSomaticMutationsEZH22011b]
 Pharmacologic inhibitors of this activity such as tazemetostat have shown benefit in FL.[@morinTreatingLymphomaNow2021] EZH2 mutations are one of the defining features of the EZB genetic subgroup of DLBCL.[@wrightProbabilisticClassificationTool2020]
 Although mutations in EZH2 have been described in some BL patients, they are extremely rare in most BL cohorts that have been sequenced.[@loveGeneticLandscapeMutations2012; @thomasGeneticSubgroupsInform2023]